IsraelOrtuno/permalink/readme.md

 }
 ```

-This structure will allow you to set a base value for the `title` in all the builders plus changing exclusively the title for the _Meta_ builder.
+This structure will allow you to set a base value for the `title` in all the builders plus changing exclusively the title for the _Meta_ section.
 Same with the image, Twitter and OpenGraph will inherit the parent image but OpenGraph will replace its for the one on its builder.
+This way you will be able to display different information on every section!

 This will call [setTitle](https://github.com/ARCANEDEV/SEO-Helper/blob/master/src/Contracts/SeoMeta.php#L127) from the `SeoMeta` helper and [setImage](https://github.com/ARCANEDEV/SEO-Helper/blob/master/src/Contracts/SeoOpenGraph.php#L78) from the `SeoOpenGraph` helper.
 Same would happen with Twitter.
 Take some time to review these three contracts in order to know all the methods available: